 Selling a business is like selling a house – there are 2 primary stages: 1) preparing the house for the market and prospective buyers and 2) actually selling the house.
 Choosing to sell your business is not a snap decision.
 You’ve put a lot of time and effort into building and growing your business and you want to recoup that value.

 Once you have decided to sell, the first stage is to prepare the business for the market.
+What would be the first thing that you do once you plan to move into a new house?
+You might get in touch with reputed moving companies (like movers Winston Salem) in your vicinity and shift all your belongings to the new home and slowly start settling in.
 Just like a house, a little effort into the curb appeal can bring in better offers.
-Instead of a new coat of paint and fresh flowers, your business’s accounting, legal, and operations may need some updating.
+Instead of a new coat of paint and fresh flowers, your business’s Winston Salem accounting, legal, and operations may need some updating.